rd2/tbd/README.md

 Submit [here](https://github.com/automaticmagic/topolys/issues) issues or desired enhancements more closely linked to Topolys.

+## Instructions

-Energy modellers simply interested in using the TBD OpenStudio _measure_ can either download the latest [release](https://github.com/rd2/tbd/releases) or access the measure via NREL's [BCL](https://bcl.nrel.gov) ... search for _bridging_ or _rd2_.
-The following installation and testing instructions are instead for those interested in exploring/tweaking the source code (cloned or forked versions of TBD).
+Energy modellers simply interested in using TBD as an OpenStudio Measure can either download the latest [release](https://github.com/rd2/tbd/releases) or access the measure via NREL's [BCL](https://bcl.nrel.gov) ... search for _bridging_ or _rd2_.
+The following installation and testing instructions are instead for those interested in exploring/tweaking a cloned/forked version of the source code.

-## Windows Instructions
+TBD is systematically tested against updated OpenStudio versions (since v2.9.1).
+The instructions refer to OpenStudio v3.2.1 (requiring Ruby v2.7.2) strictly as an example.
+Adapt the instructions for more recent versions - see OpenStudio's [compatibility matrix](https://github.com/NREL/OpenStudio/wiki/OpenStudio-SDK-Version-Compatibility-Matrix).

-### Installation
+### Windows Installation

 Install Ruby using the [RubyInstaller](https://rubyinstaller.org/downloads/archives/) for [Ruby 2.7.2 (x64)](https://github.com/oneclick/rubyinstaller2/releases/tag/RubyInstaller-2.7.2-1/rubyinstaller-2.7.2-1-x64.exe).

-From the command line, check that the ruby installation returns the correct Ruby version (v2.7.2):
+From the command line, check that the ruby installation returns the correct Ruby version:
 ```
 ruby -v
 ```